 - b.
-The Town should also explore possible connections with the existing sewer/wastewater systems within or adjacent to the Town of Fishkill's municipal boundaries.
+The Town should also e∉xplore possible connections with the existing sewer/wastewater systems within or adjacent to the Town of Fishkill's municipal boundaries.
 Reevaluation of existing connections should also be explored.
-The following are examples of areas of possible connection or reconsideration of existing connections that should be examined: - i.
-Village of Fishkill Wastewater Treatment Facility (WWTF) located on the south end of Jackson Street; - ii. the closest Town of East Fishkill Sewer District(s); - iii. the City of Beacon Wastewater Treatment Facility, which is associated with the DCWWA and receives all the wastewater produced in the City of Beacon and the Dutchess Park area of Fishkill; - iv. the NYS Matteawan property has a private sewage treatment facility; and - v. the Tri-Municipal Sewer Commission, which includes Town of Poughkeepsie, Town of Wappinger, and Village of Wappinger Falls. - 2.
-Objective: Examine the Town of Fishkill's landscape to identify larger parcels of vacant land, which may be available for development, redevelopment or conservation.
-At several meetings, noting that much of the Town seems to have been developed for residential or nonresidential (commercial, office, or industrial, etc.) use, the CPU Committee had often noted that there were a number of large parcels of land throughout the Town that might be considered for future development, redevelopment or conservation.
+The following are examples of areas of possible connection or reconsideration of existing connections that should be examined: - a-i.Village of Fishkill Wastewater Treatment Facility (WWTF) located on the south end of Jackson Street; - b-ii. the closest Town of East Fishkill Sewer District(s); - c-iii. the City of Beacon Wastewater Treatment Facility, which is associated with the DCWWA and receives all the wastewater produced in the City of Beacon and the Dutchess Park area of Fishkill; and - d-iv. the NYS Matteawan property has a private sewage treatment facility; and - e.v.
+Additionally, the Tri-Municipal Sewer Commission, which includes Town of Poughkeepsie, Town of Wappinger, and Village of Wappinger Falls. - f.vi.
+Also, there may be a vacant site or a site available for redevelopment that would accommodate a wastewater treatment system. - 2.
+Objective: Examine the Town of Fishkill's landscape to identify larger parcels of vacant land, which may be available for development, or redevelopment or conservation.
+At several meetings, noting that much of the Town seems to have been developed for residential or nonresidential (commercial, office, or industrial, etc.) use, the CPU Committee had often noted that there were a number of large parcels of land throughout the Town that might be considered for future development, redevelopment or conservationdevelopment or redevelopment.
 The CPU Committee conducted an extensive analysis of larger sites and parcels of land in the Town of Fishkill.
 This large parcel analysis is presented below as a narrative summary with recommendations, with a summary of key information provided in the format of a table.